pydoit/doit/doc/dependencies.rst

   i.e. if uptodate==True but a file_dep changes the task is still considered **not** up-to-date.

+If an ``uptodate`` item is a string it will be executed on the shell.
+If the process exits with the code ``0``, it is considered as up-to-date.
+All other values would be considered as not up-to-date.

 ``uptodate`` elements can also be a callable that will be executed on runtime (not when the task is being created).